mmmattmorris/shoutem.github.io/docs/extensions/my-first-extension/_posts/1970-01-04-CreatingShortcutAndScreen.md

 }
 ```

-Screen and shortcut were added to `extension.json` inside arrays.
-Property `name` uniquely identifies these extension parts.
-Shortcut's `title` is what will be shown in the app navigation.
+The screen and shortcut were added to `extension.json` inside arrays.
+The `name` property uniquely identifies these extension parts and the shortcut's `title` property is what will be shown in our app's navigation.

-Property `screen` inside of `shortcuts` array references the screen to be opened when user taps on that shortcut inside navigation.
-When referencing any extension part, we need to say which extension it came from.
-Full name of extension part follows this structure: `<developer-name>.<extension-name>.<extension-part-name>` (e.g. `{{ site.example.devName }}.restaurants.List)`.
+The `screen` property inside the `shortcuts` array references the screen that should open when a user taps on the shortcut.
+When referencing any extension part, we need to specify which extension it came from.
+The full name of the extension part follows this structure: `<developer-name>.<extension-name>.<extension-part-name>` (e.g. `{{ site.example.devName }}.restaurants.List)`.
 For extension parts within the same extension, use `@.<extension-part-name>` instead (e.g. `@.List`).
 Characters `@.` stands for `<developer-name>.<extension-name>.` of the current extension.

-Shoutem CLI also created `app/screens/` folder with `List.js` file:
+Shoutem CLI also created `app/screens/` which contains `List.js`:

 ```javascript
 #file: app/screens/List.js